dynamsoft-docs/barcode-reader-docs-js/programming/javascript/user-guide/barcode-scanner.md

 # Barcode Scanner JavaScript Edition - User Guide

-This user guide provides a step-by-step walkthrough of a "Hello World" web application using the Barcode Scanner JavaScript Edition, we recommend using this guide as a reference when creating your own application.
+This user guide provides a step-by-step walkthrough of a "Hello World" web application using the `BarcodeScanner` JavaScript Edition.

+The `BarcodeScanner` class offers the following features:

+- High-level APIs that deliver core functionality with a single line of code.

+- Pre-built UI components for fast and easy integration.

+- Intuitive configuration objects that streamline both algorithm and UI setup.

+We recommend using this guide as a reference when creating your own application.
+If you are looking for a fully customizable barcode decoding library, you are welcome to use the [Foundational APIs](https://www.dynamsoft.com/barcode-reader/docs/web/programming/javascript/user-guide/index.html).
 Before starting, ensure the **basic requirements** are met.

 <!--
 Thanks to its simplified APIs and built-in UI for video streaming, you can implement basic scanning functionality with just one line of code: